BasicWolf/archived-kaylee/doc/src/tutorial/server_side.rst

 Step 4: Server-Side Code
 ========================

+.. module:: kaylee

 Now, let's code a bit on the server-side.
 First, we need to import the required components of Kaylee::

   # monte_carlo_pi.py

-  from kaylee import Project, Task from kaylee import InvalidResultError
+  from kaylee import Project, InvalidResultError from kaylee.project import AUTO_PROJECT_MODE

 Next, we have to subclass ``Project`` in order for Kaylee's importing system to recognize it::

   class MonteCarloPiProject(Project):
+      mode = AUTO_PROJECT_MODE
       ...

+:attr:`Project.mode` tells Kaylee how project tasks are going to be solved: automatically, possibly without a user being even notified about them or manually, involving a user.
+The ``MonteCarloPiProject`` is fully automated and requires no user input.
+Thus, its mode is set to :data:`AUTO_PROJECT_MODE <project.AUTO_PROJECT_MODE>`.

 Before continuing with the code, lets first think, what kind of configuration is required in order to initialize the project?
 As it was